 “Maybe we’re going to get the last of the deuces,” said Rusty.
 “And, I’ll take any of them you don’t want.”

 Roscoe’s mind wasn’t on payday or the poker game.
-He was daydreaming about Julie; smiling on the beach, teal-colored eyes glistening, sun-streaked hair livened by a gust of wind.
+He was daydreaming about Julie smiling on the beach, with her teal-colored eyes glistening and her sun-streaked hair livened by a gust of wind.

-“If time has borders, between one age and the next, it might be thicker at the border?”
-Roscoe asked no one in particular.
+“If time has borders, between one age and the next, it might be thicker at the border,” Roscoe announced to no one in particular.

 Rusty, the dealer, batted Roscoe’s oblique remark away, “So, are you calling Zach’s bet, or what?”

 Expressionless, Roscoe stared at his fourth card, a queen.
 He pulled out a cigarette.
 Nodding toward Zach’s hand -- a pair of jacks, showing -- Roscoe flipped his up-cards over, face down.
 “OK, even if saving the Queen of the Subway from certain death doesn’t count for shit, anymore, there are certain standards that still don’t change.
 Not for me.”

 “So, this disposable hero won’t pay a cent for a fifth card to fill an inside straight,” said Roscoe, lighting his cigarette.
 “First hand, or last, it’s still a sucker’s bet.
 And, I’ll sit the next hand out.”

 “Whatever you say, man,” Rusty laughed.
 “But we’ve probably got time for just one more hand.
 Sure you want to quit now?”